CGCM070/CGCM070/README.md

 ##

-## ☕ Java Writer mi primer proyecto en Java
+## ☕ Java Writer — my first project in Java.

-Un pequeño editor de texto hecho con JFrame, donde aprendí a crear, guardar y organizar documentos.
-Mi primer paso en el mundo del código, lleno de curiosidad y nostalgia.
+A small text editor built with JFrame, where I learned to create, save, and organize documents.
+My first step into the world of code, full of curiosity and nostalgia.
 Alan Gonzales - Adrian García

   <img src="assets/javawriter/javawriter.gif" alt="JavaWritter"  />